 Rare but serious risks of general anesthesia include:

-awareness during general anesthesia is very rare.
-Anesthesia specialists devote careful attention and use many methods to
+Some people who are going to have general anesthesia express concern that they will not be completely unconscious but will "wake up" and have some awareness during the surgical procedure.
+But awareness during general anesthesia is very rare.
+Anesthesia specialists devote careful attention and use many methods to prevent this.